quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender recomputes and may need to reset its PTO timer every time an ack-eliciting packet is sent or acknowledged, when the handshake is confirmed, or when Initial or Handshake keys are discarded.
-This ensures the PTO is always set based on the latest RTT information and for the last sent packet in the correct packet number space.
+This ensures the PTO is always set based on the latest RTT information and for the last sent ack-eliciting packet in the correct packet number space.

 When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout,